 Support Vector Machine is one of the most prominent classification algorithm used in the machine learning domain.
 In an online version of this algorithm, we first discretize a stream of data points into a mini-batch or a window and do an iterative computation on each window.
 Here a variable number of iterations can be used in tuning the application towards expected accuracy in the training period.
-The core of the algorithm adopted is a stochastic gradient descent-based model.
-For each window, the weight vector is updated and synchronized to a global value by doing a model aggregation over the distributed setting.
-Once a model is globally synchronized over all the processes, it is then tested for accuracy.
-This implementation follows the principle of a batch model developed to evaluate batch-size based performance on SGD-SVM.
-We adopted the same approach to calculate the weight vector or gradient in the discretized stream (windowed elements) and globally synchronized the calculated weight vector once the computation per window was completed.
+The core of the algorithm adopted is a stochastic-gradient-descent based model.
+For each window, the weight vector is updated and it is being synchronized to a global value by doing a model aggregation over the distributed setting.
+Once a model is being globally synchronized over all the processes, the model is being tested for accuracy.
+This implementation was followed by an idea related to a batch model developed to evaluate batch-size based performance on SGD-SVM.
+We adopted the same approach to calculate the weight vector or the gradient in the discretized stream (windowed elements) and globally synchronized the calculated weight vector once the computation per window is completed.